-Lumbago is a general term for lower back pain, but it’s rarely used by physicians because it is so broad and does not represent a specific condition.
-The lower back is made up of muscles, ligaments, bones, joints, spinal discs and nerves — any of which can be the root cause of painful symptoms in the lower back.
-You can learn more about the range of disorders related to the lower back by visiting our lumbar degenerative disc disease page.
+Lumbago is a general term for lower back pain, but it’s rarely used by doctors because it is so broad and does not represent a specific condition.
+The lower back is made up of muscles, ligaments, bones, joints, spinal discs and nerves — any of which can be the cause of painful symptoms in the lower back.
+You can learn more about the range of spinal disc disorders related to the lower back by visiting our lumbar degenerative disc disease page.

 Possible lumbago causes and symptoms

-Lower back pain can be due to a range of causes, from a minor muscle strain due to lifting a heavy object, to spinal arthritis that is caused by nothing more than the natural aging process.
+Lower back pain can have a range of causes, from a minor muscle strain due to lifting a heavy object to spinal arthritis that is related to the natural aging process.
 These are some of the most common underlying causes of lumbago:

 - Traumatic injuries, including fractures, sprains and strains